Italo Nuovo Trasporto Viaggiatori: Service concept

+Free Wi-Fi is available in all areas.
+In addition to the aforementioned catering, there are food and drink vending machines aboard all trains.

 Routes

 Routes served by NTV are those of the Italian high-speed rail network.
-The service consists of several routes, for a total of 93 daily trips serving 54 cities and 59 stations:
+As of 2024, the network consists of several routes, for a total of over 90 daily trips serving 54 cities and 62 stations: